 Where cars disappear

 To create a more human, relaxing environment on the estate, massive underground car parks will be built to ‘hide’ the cars.
-All properties will have at least one dedicated parking space (sometimes more), and every villa and apartment will come with a free open-top electric Citroen Méhari ‘buggy’ (first launched in the Côte d’Azur in 1968) or an electric bike - to help you get around.
+All properties will have at least one dedicated parking space (sometimes more), and at our Concierge you'll be able to rent an open-top electric Citroen Méhari ‘buggy’ (first launched in the Côte d’Azur in 1968) or an electric bike - to help you get around.